Communication and Your Newborn

 Babies are born with the ability to cry, which is how they communicate for a while.
 Your baby’s cries generally tell you that something is wrong: an empty belly, a wet bottom, cold feet, being tired, or a need to be held and cuddled, etc.

 If your baby is crying in the bassinet, see how quickly your approaching voice quiets him or her.
 See how closely your baby listens when you talk in loving tones.
-Your baby may not yet coordinate looking and listening, but even when staring into the distance, he or she will be paying close attention to your voice as you speak.
+Your baby may not yet coordinate looking and listening, but even when staring into the distance, will be paying close attention to your voice as you speak.
 Your baby may subtly adjust body position or facial expression, or even move the arms and legs in time with your speech.

 Sometime during your newborn’s first month, you may get a glimpse of a first smile — a welcome addition to your baby’s communication skills!